 On December 1, 1924, 378 Marlborough was purchased from George Crocker by Claire Frost Lyman.
 He previously had lived at The Charlesgate at 535 Beacon.

-On June 26, 1926, Elijah S. Gorney foreclosed on a mortgage given by Claire Lyman and took possession of 378 Marlborough.
+On June 26, 1926, Elijah Simon Gorney foreclosed on a mortgage given by Clara Lyman and took possession of 378 Marlborough.
 He and his wife, Leah (Lyolia) (Abrams) Gorney, lived in Brookline.
 He was a florist.

 376 Marlborough continued to be the Phi Mu Delta fraternity house during the 1926-1927 winter season.
 It moved thereafter to 330 Bay State Road and then, in 1937, to 460 Beacon.

-During the 1927-1928 winter season, 378 Marlborough was the home of Mrs. Flora Harriet (Sharp) Lowe, the former wife of Edward Stephen Lowe, who operated it as a lodging house.
+During the 1927-1928 winter season, 378 Marlborough was the home of Flora Harriet (Sharp/Sharpe) Lowe, the former wife of Edward Stephen Lowe, who operated it as a lodging house.
 By 1929, she had moved to 336 Commonwealth.

-In February of 1930, he applied for (and subsequently received) permission to install a two-car garage in an existing rear ell.
+In February of 1930, Elijah Gorney applied for (and subsequently received) permission to install a two-car garage in an existing rear ell.
 Plans for the remodeling, designed by architect Albert J. Carpenter, are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN P-75).

-Rosslyn Gorney married in the early 1930s to Lester Ginsberg.
+Rosslyn Gorney married in the mid-1930s to Lester Ginsburg.
 After their marriage, they lived at 378 Marlborough with her parents.

 On December 6, 1934, the Massachusetts Savings Bank foreclosed on its mortgage to Elijah Gorney, and on December 19, 1934, he transferred the property to the bank.

-The Gorneys and the Ginsbergs continued to live at 378 Marlborough during the 1934-1935 winter season, but moved thereafter, the Gorneys to an apartment at 6 Marlborough and the Ginsbergs probably to Cambridge and then, by 1940, to New York City.
+The Gorneys and the Ginsburgs continued to live at 378 Marlborough during the 1934-1935 winter season, but moved thereafter, the Gorneys to an apartment at 6 Marlborough and the Ginsburgs probably to New York City, where they were living in 1940.

 In August of 1935, the Massachusetts Savings Bank applied for (and subsequently received) permission to convert the property from a single-family dwelling into seven apartments.